anushaanumula99/ObjectDetection/README.md

 # Object Detection using Deep learning and Open CV

 Using this model, we can detect and classify the real time objects in a video or realtime stream and label the objects provided with anchor boxes around showing the confidence of the predicition it made.
-It uses Tensorflow Deep learning Framework and Open Cv for Image Processing.
+It uses Tensorflow Deep learning Framework and Open CV for Image Processing.

+# Versions and Platforms

+* Platform used : Windows 10
+* Tensorflow ver : 1.13
+* Python : 3.7

 ![alt text](https://github.com/imprashanthv/ObjectDetection/blob/master/live_demo.png)